boss507104/CSC-HPC-Guide/python-environment/smartsim-environment.md

 print(f"Wrote SmartSim Linux ARM64 CPU config: {config_file}")
 PY

-# --- Build Redis and RedisAI without ML runtime backends ---
+# --- Build Redis and the RedisAI module without ML runtime backends ---
+# `smart build` defaults to building ALL backends (Torch, TensorFlow, ONNX)
+# unless explicitly skipped. --skip-torch/--skip-tensorflow/--skip-onnx are
+# the flags accepted by this smartsim==0.8.0 CLI; --no_tf/--no_pt and
+# --skip-backends were both rejected with "unrecognized arguments" here.
 export USE_SYSTEMD=no

 env CFLAGS="-Wno-incompatible-pointer-types" \